AnanyaSharma29/Polygon_1/README.md

 This project is part of the Polygon Proof: Proof of Stake  by Metacrafters

 In this project, we had to create a ERC721 contract to mint and transfer NFTs sepolia testnet.
-We have used an AI Image generation tool to generate 5 images which will be used as NFTs.
+I have used an AI Image generation tool to generate 5 images of mamals but one can add different images but should not be more than 5 which will be used as NFTs.
 &nbsp;